tagspaces/documentation/editing-files.md

-# Crating and Editing files in TagSpaces
+# Crating and editing files in TagSpaces

 <!-- toc -->